Mark Esper: Building a Better U.S. Navy

 Secretary Esper visits a nuclear attack submarine in Norfolk, Virginia, on September 25, 2019.
 His plans to modernize the military included a new force structure for the U.S. Navy that focused on building at least three nuclear attack submarines a year.

 Given the declining ship count and readiness of the U.S. Navy, coupled with what Esper viewed as a stale modernization plan at a time when the importance of maritime forces was growing, Esper organized a team of internal and outside experts in early 2020 to look at new force options.
 He directed that any future fleet must optimize the following attributes: distributed lethality and awareness; survivability in a high intensity conflict; adaptability for a complex world; ability to project power, control the seas, and demonstrate presence; and finally, the capability to deliver precision effects at very long ranges.
 At the same time, the future force design had to be affordable in an era of tight budgets, sustainable over the long term, and operationally ready at higher rates.

-The task force developed a more balanced Navy of over 500 manned and unmanned ships that was called Battle Force 2045.
+The task force developed a more balanced Navy of over 500 crewed and uncrewed ships that was called Battle Force 2045.
 The plan would reach over 350 traditional line ships prior to 2035 – the year China aimed to fully modernize its military.
 And the entire battle force would be completed by 2045, four years prior to Beijing's goal of building a world-class military.

 Under the proposal revealed in October 2020, Battle Force 2045 would include a much larger and more capable submarine force.
 Esper said, “If we do nothing else, we should invest in attack submarines”, by building three attack submarines a year as soon as possible.
 Regarding aircraft carriers, the plan made clear that nuclear-powered carriers would remain the nation's most visible deterrent, but the fleet should not necessarily be built around them.
 Rather, a serious look at light conventional carriers needed to be taken.

-The future force would comprise between 140 and 240 unmanned and optionally manned surface and sub-surface vessels that could perform a wide range of missions, from resupply and surveillance to mine laying and missile strikes.
+The future force would comprise between 140 and 240 uncrewed and optionally crewed surface and sub-surface vessels that could perform a wide range of missions, from resupply and surveillance to mine laying and missile strikes.
 These ships would add significant offensive and defensive capabilities to the fleet at an affordable cost in terms of both sailors and dollars.
 Next, the team determined that the future fleet needed more and smaller surface combatants.
 Adding sixty to seventy lighter combatants would not only increase capacity to conduct distributed maritime operations but would also free other critical assets for more efficient mission distribution.
 Lastly, strategic lift and logistics vessels were also a priority given their importance in delivering ground forces to the fight and sustaining distributed operations.
 Esper was adamant that Battle Force 2045 would be the more lethal, survivable, adaptable, sustainable, and larger force needed to deal with China in the 21st Century.